pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ![Page titled Automatic transaction import, containing a lot of information and a button for uploading unmatched transactions for review.](../../assets/screens/payment/automatic-transaction-import.png "Automatic transaction import" )

-Choose your region, bank and start date for importing transactions and click the :btn-icon:material-login: Connect with bank: button.
+Choose your region, bank, and start date for importing transactions.
+If you leave the "Import Transactions since" field empty, pretix will import as many transactions as possible.
+Usually, this includes all transactions of the last 90 days.
+This can lead to problems if you have previously imported bank data to the same organizer account because the datapoints will be formatted differently and may not be easily recognized as depicting the same transactions.
+Select the first day on which you have not imported bank data to the same organizer account if this applies to you.
+In all other cases, you can leave the field empty.

+Click the :btn-icon:material-login: Connect with bank: button.
 This takes you to a webpage on ob.gocardless.com which asks you to consent to your data being processed by GoCardless and to provide your bank login.
 Complete the authorization process according to the instructions on the website.
 You will then be redirected to the pretix backend.